-Lisvane and Llandaff have kept their village atmospheres with noticeable period properties adding character, but gained good transport links by train and bus.
-You can be in the centre in 15 minutes with no traffic, and less than half an hour in general.
+Lisvane and Llandaff have kept their village atmospheres with noticeable period properties adding character but gained good transport links by train and bus.
+You can be in the center in 15 minutes with no traffic, and less than half an hour in general.

-Cyncoed is significantly closer to the centre, with equally good transport links.
+Cyncoed is significantly closer to the center, with equally good transport links.
 Walking around, you’ll mainly find handsome Edwardian properties with generous gardens.
 There are excellent schools and a small, thriving high street.

 One of the advantages of living in Cardiff is that you don’t need to find the most upmarket areas to thrive.

 Pontcanna is a friendly, leafy suburb that benefits from open spaces, bakeries, and a choice of cafés on a lively shopping street.

-Roath offers a central location, a beautiful park nearby and a community as diverse and exciting as you might find in London or Birmingham.
-The main difference you will find is that your neighbours are more likely to say hello.
+Roath offers a central location, a beautiful park nearby, and a community as diverse and exciting as you might find in London or Birmingham.
+The main difference you will find is that your neighbors are more likely to say hello.

 If you are looking for a family haven, then turn to suburbs like Heath, Whitchurch, and Radyr.
 They are all welcoming, attractive spots to learn to ride your first bike, find a spot to walk your dog, and access the best schools.